 |This whole grain bread is high in protein- without bean flours.|

 If you've been reading the blog for a while now, you know I've had my share of unfriendly food encounters.
-Moo-Cow Dairy appears to remain my sworn enemy, shoulder to shoulder with gluten in unholy matrimony.
+FODMAPs appear to remain my sworn enemy, shoulder to shoulder with gluten in unholy matrimony (wheat is a FODMAP, after all).
 But other once problematic food stuffs have softened their commitment to make me miserable.
-Eggs are now kinder.
+Eggs are now (way!) kinder.
 Almonds have deigned to flirt, kiss, and make up.

 Move eggs and almonds into the Yay! column.

 But guar gum, and kale, and onions have stepped up their assault.
 And a once beloved gluten-free choice now appears to be less kind, if not absolutely backstabbing in her fickle, gaseous betrayal.
 The humble chick pea.

 So I am scrambling to rustle up some alternative whole grain goodness without those FODMAP indigestibles.
 I've been playing around with various whole grain gluten-free flours, and baking up loaves of bread.
 They've been pretty tasty.
 I'm not unhappy.
 And my profile no longer looks like I'm six months pregnant.

 Another check in the Yay! column.

 Recently I baked a whole grain loaf without xanthan gum, just to see what would happen.

 |Warm from the oven whole grain gluten-free bread.|